-“Ruthlessly woke”: How Uber can redeem itself—and demolish Lyft
+‘Ruthlessly woke’: How Uber can redeem itself—and demolish Lyft

 Instead, Uber should lean into the progressive moment.
 It’s a PR masterstroke: The company continues its “we’re nice” campaign, with a twist.
 Of course Uber wants to help drivers at all costs, especially now!
 And if being nice happens to result in crushing a rival?
 Call it killing with kindness.

-So far, Khosrowshashi’s tenure doesn’t suggest an appetite for Kalanick’s unconventional ruthlessness.
+So far, Khosrowshahi’s tenure doesn’t suggest an appetite for Kalanick’s unconventional ruthlessness.
 But Amazon, the paradigm for Uber’s success, won by being both unconventional and ruthless.
 Four months into the pandemic, Amazon is the Amazon of everything more than it’s ever been.
 Uber is currently no one’s idea of the Amazon of anything.
 That can change—but only if Uber has the stomach to rewrite the rules.

 Odds are, Uber will continue business as usual: neither Uber nor Lyft will fare particularly well economically or politically, and ridesharing will be continue to be a middling business.
 But in a global pandemic, at a moment in history when every assumption is being rightfully questioned, maybe this is the time to try something unexpected.
 On a macro level, the markets are already behaving irrationally.
 If ever Uber’s investors are going to permit higher losses in pursuit of world domination, this is the time.